-This bit enables/disables the Event Detect function of the ISL1209.
-When this bit is set to "1", the Event Detect is active.
-When this bit is cleared to "0", the Event Detect is disabled.
+This bit enables/disables the Event Detect function of the ISL1219.
+When this bit is set to "1", the Event Detect and Time Stamp are active.
+When this bit is cleared to "0", the Event Detect and Time Stamp are disabled.
+Only the first Event is Time Stamped in a series of Events between Event resets (see EVT bit in the Status Register).